sontt9/ssh-tasks/README.md

 ## Manifests

-Simply a file containing hosts delimited by a line break.
+Simply a file containing hosts delimited by a line break, used to run a task on multiple hosts at once.

 ```
 example.com